bverhagen/open-monitor/Readme.rst

     sudo systemctl start open_monitor.service

 2. Browse to `http://<your host>:57778`.
-After about 10 seconds, a video stream with your camera images should appear on the opened web page.
+After about 10 seconds, a video stream with your camera images should appear on the seamingly empty web page.

 3. If step 2 is not succesful, debug the problem using::